 2CV Overhaul workshop & 2CV Tuning

 Burton Car Company has the best 2CV overhaul workshop in the world.
-Under our brand name ‘Burton 2CV parts’ we overhaul a range of 2CV parts, including 2CV engines, 2CV gearboxes, 2CV crankshafts, 2CV camshafts, 2CV brake callipers, 2CV brake drums, 2CV cylinder heads, 2CV steering racks, 2CV front axles and 2CV rear axles.
+Under our brand name 'Burton 2CV parts', we recondition various 2CV parts, including 2CV engines, 2CV gearboxes, 2CV crankshafts, 2CV camshafts, 2CV brake calipers, 2CV brake drums, 2CV cylinder heads, 2CV steering boxes, 2CV front ends and 2CV rear ends.

-The engine dyno test takes at least 20 minutes and begins with a warm-up phase.
-During this warm-up, the motor runs at 2500 rpm and a load of 25%.
-While the engines is heating up for the first time, it is checked for leaks and sufficient oil pressure.
-When the engine oil has reached a temperature of 80 degrees Celsius the main test phase starts.
-The engine runs at full load momentarily and revs up through its entire RPM range.
-At the same time, oil pressure, torque, power and the air/fuel mixture are carefully monitored.
-After this phase the engine will idle for a few minutes, while a mechanic checks the running engine over for the second time for any traces of oil.
-Only when the engine is free from leaks and has a clean bill of health will it leave the reconditioning workshop.
-Each and every engine is tested this way so we can guarantee a high quality product.
+Testing an engine takes at least 20 minutes and starts with a warm-up phase.
+During this warm-up phase, the engine is run at approximately 2500 rpm and with a load of 25%.
+As it warms up, the engine is first checked for sufficient oil pressure and possible leaks.
+When the engine oil reaches a temperature of 80 degrees Celsius, the most important test phase begins.
+The engine is briefly subjected to a full load and run through its entire revolution range.
+During this test phase, the oil pressure, torque, power and petrol/air mixture are closely monitored.
+On completion of this test phase, the engine is left to idle for a few minutes and is checked a second time for possible traces of oil.
+Only when the engine is leak-free and meets all of Citroen's specifications does it leave the overhaul workshop.
+By testing every engine in this way, we can guarantee a high-quality product.

-You are always welcome to ask any questions or advice contact our specialists.
+You are always welcome to contact our overhaul specialists for questions or advice.

 Alex van Mullem